top of page

 7. Deck Deterioration

+Fixing these hazards is simple, but identifying them requires expertise.
 That’s why homeowners throughout Dayton and Cincinnati trust Trend Local, LLC for inspections focused on long-term safety and peace of mind.
+We provide thorough inspections that help you understand the condition of your home.

 Comments